maswang32/maswang32.github.io/knowledgemap/notes/softwares/PyTorch.md

 - torch.chunk splits tensors into a desired number of chunks
 - unbid removes a tensor dimension and returns a tuple of slices
 - To generate a boolean mask for an operation that varies based on batches, we can create a tensor of scores then use >= and <= to unmask certain elements.
+- torch.expand - you can actually expand to a larger number of dimensions, with new dimensions being added to the front.

+For instance, you can do:
+    A = torch.arange(80).reshape(2, 2, 2, 10, 1, 1)

+    A = A.expand(69, 49, 27, -1, -1, -1, -1, -1, -1)

+BE CAREFUL - if you overwrite part of the expanded vector, you overwrite everything it was expanded to.

+## No Grad
+- Inference mode is faster, but can't mutate tensors
+- can also use with torch.grad_enabled()

 ## Datasets
 - Map dataset load everything